t-w/t-w.github.io/_posts/2016-11-06-emacs_gnu_global_ggtags.markdown

 of a variable or a function][ctags].
 So I was stuck with grep and friends...

-Today accidentally I have found [this post][cscope.stackex] with one but great answer, giving in several lines solution I was looking for.
+Today accidentally I have found [this post][cscope.stackex] with one but great answer, which in several lines provided me solution I was looking for.
 Basically instead of ctags/etags it is better to use GNU Global with ggtags (or helm-gtags).
 I just had to do few simple steps:

 - install gnu global (in Debian `$ apt-get install global`)

-- install [MELPA][melpa] following [instruction][melpa.install]
+- install [MELPA][melpa] following [the instruction][melpa.install]
 - having MELPA in my Emacs I could do `package-list-packages` and having packages list select and install `ggtags`

 And that's all.

-If everything went find then you should have new commands in Emacs starting from `ggtags-`
+If everything went fine then you have new commands in Emacs starting from `ggtags-`

 So a test - I chose some medium project in C and tried: